 Work through all of these coding problems.
 You want to be able to do all of these.
 It’s okay if they take you a long time the first time; any problem that took you an exorbitant amount of time, wrap back around and redo them again.
-You should be able to get each of these problems in < 15 minutes after some repetition.
+You should be able to get each of these problems done.

 Some programming tips early on: make sure to respect proper indentation.
 Any looping constructs (while loops, for loops, each loops) require a new level of identation.
 Any “end” statement should be de-indented.
 The body of a function must also be indented.
 Bad indentation habits is one of the easiest ways to slip up early on: you think you ended a function or a loop when you actually haven’t.
 Get used to making your indentation perfect, both because people will count it against you if you don’t, and it’ll make you much less likely to make simple mistakes.
 Other common gotchas include: forgetting to increment your iterator (specifically in while loops) and off-by-one-errors.

 Once you’ve finished all those coding problems, you’re ready to apply anywhere.
 Send in your application to App Academy or whatever your top school is.